mbsambangi/member-function/README.md

 ```

 # Summary
-When using Java - Spring Cloud Function + Serverless Framework makes a great technology stack.
-It boots developer productivity by decoupling from Vendor specific FaaS API, and deployment activities.
+If Java is your choice of programming language - Spring Cloud Function + Serverless Framework makes a great technology stack.
+It boosts developer productivity by decoupling from Vendor specific FaaS API, and deployment activities.